techidaily/site-facebook/source/_posts/break-the-cycle-how-to-stop-using-facebook-daily.md

  Your account is no longer visible to other users—even if they search for it.
 Having no visibility means that people won't be able to connect with you, share posts or mention you in their comments on Facebook.

- Once your account has been deactivated, the platform does not let others[tag you in their Facebook photos](https://www.makeuseof.com/tag/3-things-you-need-to-know-about-photo-tagging-in-facebook/) .
+ Once your account has been deactivated, the platform does not let others [tag you in their Facebook photos](https://www.makeuseof.com/tag/3-things-you-need-to-know-about-photo-tagging-in-facebook/) .
 Some people deactivate their Facebook account for privacy.

 ### No Notifications